 As their skin is so thin, they are prone to getting cuts and scrapes on their underbelly, especially if they are allowed to run through areas with grass and twigs.
 Check them frequently to ensure that they haven’t become infected, and although they look sore, unless they are deep lacerations rarely do they cause the pooches an issue.

 The price is another difference between the breeds.
 The Greyhound can cost anywhere between $1,500 to $2,000.
 Whereas the Whippet costs between $800 and $1,500.
 If you are seeking an award-winning racing Greyhound, from a famous lineage, then you can expect to pay up to $15,000.
-Afterall, Greyhound racing is still a big sport with big bucks to be made!
+After all, Greyhound racing is still a big sport with big bucks to be made!

 The above prices are that of pups from reputable breeders, and these will be the pups that are the healthiest.
 So if you are going to buy a pup, then be sure to buy from a reputable breeder and not a puppy mill.
 If the price sounds too good to be true, then it probably is!

-With so many Greyhounds and Whippets being dumped after they are unable to race, there are an extremely high number of these guys up for adoption if they are lucky enough to escape immediate euthanasia.
+With so many Greyhounds and Whippets being dumped after they are unable to race, there is an extremely high number of these guys up for adoption if they are lucky enough to escape immediate euthanasia.
 With the average cost of adoption being between $50 and $350, you will certainly be saving a lot of money, but you will also be a lifesaver!
-The National Greyhound Association of America provide a list of rescue centers in each state solely dedicated to rehoming ex-racing Greyhounds, so if you are thinking about saving a life, then check this link.
+The National Greyhound Association of America provides a list of rescue centers in each state solely dedicated to rehoming ex-racing Greyhounds, so if you are thinking about saving a life, then check this link.

 The truth is, that there aren’t many differences other than the size and the price between these two.
-So, whichever pup gets your heart racing, you will certainly be onto a winner!
+So, whichever pup gets your heart racing, you will certainly be a winner!